10 Berry Health Benefits

 The Sweet, Smart Treat

-Blackberries are naturally sweet, but low in calories.
+Blackberries and raspberries are naturally sweet, but low in calories.
 In fact, one cup has around 60 calories!

 Vitamin C Superstar